 Fundamental symmetrical components

-Normally the electric power system operates in a balanced three-phase sinusoidal steady-state mode.
+Normally an electric power system operates in a balanced three-phase sinusoidal steady-state mode.
 Disturbances, for example a fault or short circuit, lead to an unbalanced condition.
 As the following image depicts on the left-hand side is a balanced system with a symmetrical phase shift and equal vector distances.
 On the right-hand side is an unbalanced system with an unsymmetrical phase shift and uneven vector lengths.

-By using the method of the symmetrical components it is possible to transform any unbalanced threephase system into 3 separated sets of balanced three-phase components, the positive, negative and zero sequence.
+By using the method of the symmetrical components, it is possible to transform any unbalanced 3-phase system into 3 separated sets of balanced three-phase components, the positive, negative and zero sequence.

-The main advantage of the symmetrical components is that it makes life (and calculation) much easier.
-In case of a fault or short circuit the unbalanced system can be easily transformed into symmetrical components, wherewith the calculations can be done with the normal formulas that would be used in a balanced system.
+The advantage of the symmetrical system lies in that the calculations are simplified.
+Should a fault arise or there is a short circuit in the system, an unbalanced system can be transformed into a balanced system with symmetrical components, where the system calculations can be done with the normal formulas that would be used in a balanced system.
 The calculated values are then transformed back to the unsymmetrical system (real-scenario) phase voltages and currents.

-In general a 3-phase system can be depicted and mathematically described such as on the following page:
+In general, a 3-phase system can be depicted and mathematically described such as on the following page:

-A balanced 3-phase system may look like this: same RMS-value for all line voltages and currents, and a 120° phase shift between each of them.
+A balanced 3-phase system looks like the image below with the same RMS-value for all line voltages and currents, and a 120° phase shift between each of them.

-In order to explain the basic idea of the symmetrical components, the first step is to define the operator „a“ as unit vector with an phase angle of 120° or 2pi/3.
+In order to explain the basic idea of the symmetrical components, the first step would be to define the operator „ “ as a unit vector with an phase angle of 120° or 2*pi/3.

-So the voltages can be described in different ways now:
+The voltages can be described mathematically in different ways as the table below shows:

 Calculation of zero-sequence system